This article was updated on September 1, 2022

 - Trash removal

-- Carpet maintenance
+- Carpet cleaning and maintenance

 - Living space detail

 You might decide to specialize in one, some, or all of the above cleaning services, or you may even choose to fill a hole in the market for a different kind of housekeeping.
 Merry Maids, for example, is a house cleaning company based in Asheville, NC that specializes in several different types of projects.
 In addition to the cleaning services like the ones listed in this section, they also offer holiday cleaning, green cleaning, and specialty cleaning.
+You may want to similarly highlight specific industries or specialty services provided such as:

 How to charge for house cleaning